bevanlewis/block-shortform-content/README.md

 - Redirects YouTube Shorts to the YouTube homepage.
 - Redirects Instagram Reels to the Instagram homepage.
-- Removes YouTube Shorts from the sidebar.
-- Hides Instagram Reels buttons and text.
+- Hides Instagram Reels and Explore buttons.

 ## Installation